This article was updated on July 27, 2018.

 The next frontier of business and education will enable individuals to connect from faraway places and attain a higher level of connection and learning and productivity than prior models.
-ADP Research Institute® finds in its report "The Evolution of Work: The Changing Nature of the Global Workforce" that "an even faster-paced global transformation is underway," with 82 percent of surveyed employees reporting a positive feeling about using "tech to learn anything, anytime, anywhere."
+ADP Research Institute® finds in its report, "The Evolution of Work: The Changing Nature of the Global Workplace," that "an even faster-paced global transformation is underway," with 82 percent of surveyed employees reporting a positive feeling about using "tech to learn anything, anytime, anywhere."

-Online workforce education, in the form of massive open online courses (MOOCs), small private online courses (SPOCs) and corporate MOOCS (CMOOCs), is one of the best ways in which HR leaders can help organizations meet these employee needs.
+Online workforce education, in the form of massive open online courses (MOOCs), small private online courses (SPOCs) and corporate MOOCS (CMOOCs), is one of the best ways HR leaders can help organizations meet these employee needs.

 MOOCs and SPOCs

 The idea of massive open online courses (MOOCs) emerged less than a decade ago when several universities began publishing coursework through RSS feeds or hosted web applications, allowing the public access to materials that were previously only available to paying students.
 These first MOOCs simply provided a self-study option — similar to reading a textbook without actually attending the associated lectures — to interested parties far and wide.
 That is, until startups like edX, Udacity and Coursera began snagging enrollees by the hundreds of thousands for classes offered by education giants Harvard, MIT, Stanford, Princeton and Duke, among many others, according to The New York Times.

 The success and evolution of these MOOCs also ushered in their less-talked-about cousin, SPOCs.
 Small private online courses may fit the niche between traditional in-person or distance learning opportunities and MOOCs.
 Harvard Magazine posits that "small is beautiful," enabling learners to make meaningful connections with educators, while those same educators can reach a different-than-typical population with important learning opportunities.

 CMOOCs and Organizational Learning